melinoid/researches_ts/README.md

-# researches
+# What this is about
-Хранилище различных исследований
+Idk, about anything